You can have plenty of driving fun without taking out a second mortgage or squandering you kids’ college savings and we will prove it.

 Believe it or not, there are plenty of fun and affordable used cars out there.
 With about $10,000 to spend, you have an almost absurd amount of choice.
 Narrowing things down, we’ve come up with a list of 10 excellent options.

 But first a caveat.
-There are lots of variables in play here, things like vehicle mileage and condition, location, regional demand and much more.
+There are lots of variables in play here, things like vehicle mileage and condition, location, regional demand, if it will need Off Roading Vehicle Repair and much more.
 This video will be a general guideline for you.
 Naturally, pricing WILL vary based on a range of different factors.

 10. Scion FR-S

 In no particular order, we start with the Scion FR-S. This rear-drive two-door is light and nimble, engaging and precise.
 The only downside is that it’s a little low on horses, having just around 200 in its stable.
 Still, there’s no reason it won’t plant a huge grin on your face with every start of the engine.
 Introduced around 2012, we’ve seen more than a few nice examples going for roughly 10 grand.

 SEE ALSO: Top 12 Cheapest Pickup Trucks – The Short List